 If you think collecting names at a trade show automatically gives you the right to start sending bulk e-mails to that list, think again!

 With the implementation of stronger anti-spam laws, there are some permission-based marketing principles you need to put in place, whether you’re an exhibitor or a show organizer.
-Click the play button at the bottom of this article to hear guest experts Ben Baker from CMYK Solutions and Fred Tremblay from Event Technologies share insights on:
+Click the play button below to hear guest experts Ben Baker from CMYK Solutions and Fred Tremblay from Event Technologies share insights on:

 - What the new Canadian law means for communication with attendees (even if you’re not based in Canada)

 - Why show managers must be careful how they allow exhibitors to contact attendees prior to the show